TheNumbat/GPU-RT/README.md

 # GPU-RT

-This is a real-time path tracing using Vulkan 1.2's cross platform ray tracing extension.
+This is a real-time path tracer based on Vulkan 1.2's cross platform ray tracing extension.
 It implements a few different material models and integrators, and can load GLTF scenes.
 In particular, it implements ReSTIR for direct lighting.

 ## FCPW-GPU